The Hunger Games: Mockingjay – Part 1 (soundtrack)

-The Hunger Games: Mockingjay, Part 1 (Original Motion Picture Soundtrack) is the soundtrack album to the 2014 dystopian science fiction film of the same name, curated by New Zealand singer-songwriter Lorde.
-The film is an adaptation of the 2010 novel by Suzanne Collins and is the third installment in The Hunger Games film series.
+The Hunger Games: Mockingjay – Part 1 (Original Motion Picture Soundtrack) is the soundtrack album to the 2014 The Hunger Games: Mockingjay – Part 1, curated by New Zealand singer-songwriter Lorde.
 The soundtrack has been described by music critics as an electropop record with elements of hip hop, synth pop and the use of electronic beats throughout the album.
 The melodic style of the songs is a deviation from the guitar-driven sound of the previous series' soundtracks.